treeverse/lakeFS/docs/reference/garbage-collection.md

 spark.hadoop.lakefs.gc.mark_id=<MARK_ID> # Replace <MARK_ID> with the identifier you used on a previous mark-only run
 ```
 Running in sweep only mode, GC will hard-delete the expired objects marked by a mark-only run and listed in: `STORAGE_NAMESPACE/_lakefs/retention/gc/addresses/mark_id=<MARK_ID>/`.

+**Note:** Mark only mode is only available from v0.4.0 of lakeFS Spark client.

 #### Performance